pascaldekloe/redis/README.md

 The implementation utilises a single network connection with asynchronous I/O.
 Connection multiplexing causes overhead and higher latencies for all commands.
+Request and response I/O is executed from the routines that called the client.
+There is no internal error reporting/logging by design.

+* type-safe API
+* synchronous appearance
+* low-memory footprint
+* high throughput

 This is free and unencumbered software released into the [public domain](https://creativecommons.org/publicdomain/zero/1.0).